-&lt;sup>18 A list of members is available here: https://ec.europa.eu/food/safety/food\waste/eu\actions/euplatform/platform-members\en
+18 A list of members is available here: https://ec.europa.eu/food/safety/food waste/eu actions/euplatform/platform-members en

-- Recovering waste (by re-use, recycling or reclamation or any other process making use of secondary raw materials; or at the least, using waste as a source of energy thus reducing the use of primary energy carriers); - 3.
+- 1. Preventing or reducing waste production and its harmfulness (e.g. through technology and product design that helps avoiding waste through greater resource efficiency as well as reducing harmfulness of wastes and hence pollution hazards associated); - 2.
+Recovering waste (by re-use, recycling or reclamation or any other process making use of secondary raw materials; or at the least, using waste as a source of energy thus reducing the use of primary energy carriers); - 3.
 Disposing safely of waste containing harmful substances (e.g. developing appropriate techniques of storing such waste safely for the long-term).